 The Ebenezer Night Markets took a break in January, but it’s back at Ebenezer Place, just off Rundle Street, during Fringe.
 You’ll find stalls aplenty including food, jewellery and unique artistic creations, and a live DJ will be spinning tunes.
 Click here to choose a date.

 Kicking off from Friday 22, Hello Fridays at the Chapel on Lot Fourteen returns.
 They’re starting off with a bang celebrating World Margarita Day with Propaganda Adelaide.
 Celebrate your love for margaritas, get your lime and salt ready and enjoy some great live tunes, from 4-8pm.
 More info here.
+You’ll also be able to find the EM Espresso Martini Van out on North Terrace on the Sheraton Lawn at Lot Fourteen from 5 – 9pm every Thursday, Friday and Saturday night during the Fringe.

 To celebrate Fringe, Lady Burra Brewhouse has launched their Fringe Pitt Stop in the Lady Burra alley.
 Head there for a bite to eat and a drink or two before or after a show.
 Get two tapas from the tapas menu for just $15, and if you show a Fringe ticket, get your first round of drinks 2-4-1.
 It’s on every day of Fringe, from 11am-late.